puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/pt-BR/microsoft-edge-policies.md

   [Voltar ao início](#microsoft-edge---políticas)

   ### NewTabPageSetFeedType
-  #### Configurar a experiência de página de nova guia do Microsoft Edge
+  #### Configure the Microsoft Edge new tab page experience
   >Versões com Suporte: O Microsoft Edge no Windows e Mac desde a versão 79 ou posterior

   #### Descrição
-  Permite escolher a experiência de feed do Microsoft News ou do Office 365 para a página de nova guia.
+  Lets you choose either the Microsoft News or Office 365 feed experience for the new tab page.

-Quando você definir essa política como a experiência de feed do Microsoft News (0), os usuários verão a experiência de feed do Microsoft News na página de nova guia.
+When you set this policy to Microsoft News feed experience (0), users will see the Microsoft News feed experience on the new tab page.

-Quando você definir essa política como a experiência de feed do Office 365 (1), os usuários com uma entrada do navegador do Azure Active Directory verão a experiência de feed do Office 365 na página de nova guia.
+When you set this policy to Office 365 feed experience (1), users with an Azure Active Directory browser sign-in will see the Office 365 feed experience on the new tab page.

-Se você desabilitar ou não configurar essa política:
+If you disable or don't configure this policy:

-- Os usuários com uma entrada do navegador do Azure Active Directory serão oferecidos a experiência de feed de página de nova guia do Office 365, bem como a experiência padrão de feed de página de nova guia.
+- Users with an Azure Active Directory browser sign-in are offered the Office 365 new tab page feed experience, as well as the standard new tab page feed experience.

-- Os usuários sem uma entrada do navegador do Azure Active Directory verão a experiência padrão de página de nova guia.
+- Users without an Azure Active Directory browser sign-in will see the standard new tab page experience.

-Se você configurar essa política *e* a política [NewTabPageLocation](#newtabpagelocation), [NewTabPageLocation](#newtabpagelocation) terá prioridade.
+If you configure this policy *and* the [NewTabPageLocation](#newtabpagelocation) policy, [NewTabPageLocation](#newtabpagelocation) has precedence.

-Configuração padrão: desabilitada ou não configurada.\.
+Default setting:  Disabled or not configured.

-* 0 = experiência de feed do Microsoft News
+* 0 = Microsoft News feed experience

-* 1 = experiência de feed do Office 365
+* 1 = Office 365 feed experience

   #### Recursos com suporte:
   - Pode ser obrigatório: Sim